Medicaid MCOs → Delivery → Network Management

 Medicaid Managed Care Network Management Rules

-The Medicaid managed care rule finalized in April 2016 includes several provisions related to network management that will need to be followed when contracting with CDC-recognized organizations.
+The Medicaid managed care rule finalized in April 2016 and updated in 2020 includes several provisions related to network management that will need to be followed when contracting with CDC-recognized organizations.

 First, all MCO contracted providers (i.e., CDC-recognized organizations) are required to enroll with the state as Medicaid providers, even if they do not deliver services to Medicaid fee-for-service beneficiaries.
 As Medicaid enrolled providers, these organizations will need to comply with Medicaid program integrity rules such as confidentiality, screening, and disclosure standards.